Public meeting for sidewalk curb ramp improvements

 The Wisconsin Department of Transportation will host a public involvement meeting from 5-6 p.m.
-Tuesday at the Baraboo City Hall Council Chambers, 101 South Blvd., to discuss plans and schedule for sidewalk curb ramp replacements along Highway 136 between Mine Road and Linn Street and Highway 113 between Elizabeth Street and Seventh Avenue in Baraboo.
+Feb.
+10 at the Reedsburg Public Library, 370 Vine St., Reedsburg, to discuss plans and schedule for sidewalk curb ramp replacements along Highway 23 between Southridge Blvd. and W. Main Street and along Highway 33 between Alexander Ave. and Golf Course Road.
+Curb ramp improvements in Rock Springs are planned alone Highway 136 between River Street and Smythe Street and along Highway 154 between Park Street and River Street.

 You have free articles remaining.